robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 I am a third-year Electrical Engineering Ph.D. student currently focused on biomedical robots and applied control systems.
 I currently work with [Nick Gans](www.utdallas.edu/~ngans), [Steve Jiang](http://profiles.utsouthwestern.edu/profile/150563/steve-jiang.html), and [Tyler Summers](http://me.utdallas.edu/people/summers.html).
-My research is at the intersection of a buzzing field of learning research and an interesting field of systems theory: machine learning and control systems.
+My research is at the intersection of a buzzing field of learning research, machine learning, and an interesting field of systems theory, control systems.
 Control theory helps me in formulating mathematical models while machine learning allows me the luxury of making sense out of chaotic data in order to drive real-world control applications.
 I try to solve problems that are difficult to model with existing mechanical models and Newtonian methods.
 I research along the lines of optimal control, adaptive neural dynamics, stability and robustness of performance, mostly in dynamical systems.

 <!-- ### Research Philosophy